-From 2007 – 2013 Jane was CEO of the Australia Business Arts Foundation (AbaF) and from 2003-2007 the inaugural AbaF Director for Artsupport Australia (a joint initiative of AbaF and the Australia Council).
+From 2007 – 2013 Jane was CEO of the national company, the Australia Business Arts Foundation (AbaF) and from 2003-2007 the inaugural AbaF Director for Artsupport Australia (a joint initiative of AbaF and the Australia Council).

 Jane returned home to Tasmania in 2013, initially working with the University of Tasmania as a strategy adviser for the University’s cultural programs and collections.

-In mid-2015 Jane completed a review of the state’s biennial statewide arts festival, Ten Days on the Island, and in December 2015 she was appointed as CEO by the new Board chaired by Saul Eslake.
+In mid-2015 Jane completed a review of Ten Days on the Island, and in December 2015 she was appointed CEO.